igemsoftware2020/UC-Davis/TUTORIAL.md

 + `--numseqstep`: an integer argument (default 5) indicating the step value for the range of promoter numbers in a file
 	+ note that smaller step will increase program run time
-	+ note that if previous promoter number in the range + numseqstep > maxnumseq, maxnumseq will not be tested
+	+ note that if “previous promoter number in the range” + “numseqstep” > maxnumseq -- maxnumseq will not be tested

 These arguments are intended to give user control over how many and which promoter lengths they would like to test.
 It is recommended to create a